steverozen/hdpx/README.md

 It might take a few minutes to download any missing dependencies.

-To instal the latest version that fixes the compile-time problem with the previous Rcpp Free function:
+To instal the latest version that fixes the compile-time problem with the previous Rcpp Free function (problem compiling hdpx.so) and the problem that generated
+`Error in lower.to.upper.tri.inds(n) : 'n' must be >= 2` use:
 ```R
 remotes::install_github(repo = "steverozen/hdpx", ref="v1.0.6-branch")
 ```